-When I search for flights from Orlando, one airline often shows at the top of the list as the cheapest option, Frontier.
+When I search for flights from Orlando, Frontier often shows at the top of the list as the cheapest option.
 While the price shown in the search is the actual fare, it wouldn’t be the price we’d pay to fly with them, as we’d eventually have to pay for a checked bag, carry-on bag or a seat assignment.

 If you’re going really cheap, you can fly with only a small personal item like Sharon did when she surprised me on my business trip.
-However, this trip wasn’t going to be a short hop.
-We were going to Texas for four days to visit a water park.
+However, in this instance, we were going to Texas for four days to visit a water park.
 On top of our usual clothes, we’d be bringing beach towels, swimsuits, pool shoes, suntan lotion, and a cooler (for snacks in the park and in case we wanted to bring home any food).

-One carry-on bag would cost $39.
+One carry-on bag cost $39.
 A checked bag would be an additional $34.
 That’s already $73 in bag fees.
-If I’d already be paying that much, why not go all the way and purchase “The Works” bundle for $75?
+If I’m already paying that much, why not go all the way and purchase “The Works” bundle for $75?

 The Works includes

 - One Checked Bag

 - Seat Selection (Including Stretch seats)